0x326/miami-university-senior-capstone-project/CONTRIBUTING.md

 - During a sprint:

   1. Move issues to different columns of the [issue boards] as work is done
+  1. Keep track of time spent on each task issue using GitLab [time tracking]
   1. When work is done, create a [merge request] and reference the relevant task [issues] in the issue description so that they will be [closed automatically on merge][automatically closing issues]